 As the situation deteriorates and Rwanda plunges into a bloody genocide Dallaire the rest of UNAMIR do what they can, within the restrictive standing orders imposed by the UN Security Council, to protect civilians and stem the bloodshed as Dallaire desperately tries to convince the UN and major world powers to do something.

-This book won the 2003 Shaughnessy Cohen Award for Political Writing, and 2004 Governor General's Award for nonfiction.
-It was made into a documentary film called Shake Hands With the Devil: The Journey of Romeo Dallaire in 2004.
+The book won the 2003 Shaughnessy Cohen Award for Political Writing and 2004 Governor General's Award for nonfiction.
+The book also served as the basis for a documentary film about Dallaire's life called Shake Hands With the Devil: The Journey of Romeo Dallaire in 2004.

 This work provides examples of:

 - Badass Baritone: Averted with Dallaire despite what the film shows, he is naturally soft spoken if you watch his interviews.

 - Badass Crew: Dallaire's entire team, save the Bangladeshis.
 It takes balls to live the way they did.

 - Badass Pacifist: All of UNAMIR.
 They aren't allowed to fight unless they're attacked first.
 That doesn't stop them from protecting the refugees.

 - Black-and-Gray Morality: The RGF is slaughtering and torturing civilians, while the RPF is shelling civilian places and taking away medical aid.